Julia-Karpa/BakedWithLove/README.md

 4. Users looking for fun, kid-friendly recipes.

 ### Aims of Site:
 1. Connect with like-minded individuals who share a love for baking.
-My site has a comments section underneath each recipe where fellow bakers and exchange tips, ideas and suggest changes to the recipes.
+My site has a comments section underneath each recipe where fellow bakers can exchange tips and ideas and suggest changes to the recipes.
+2. Inspire people to bake.
+3. Showcase cute, easy-to-follow and gluten-free recipes.

 ### Logo
 I used BeFunky.com to make my logo.
-Since, this is a recipe site and I do bake gingerbread biscuits, I though that a gingerbreadman was the perfect logo.
+Since this is a recipe site and I do bake gingerbread biscuits, I thought that a gingerbread man was the perfect logo.
 When you click on the logo, you return to the homepage.

 <img src="/assets/screeenshots/makinglogo.png">